jkeefe/jkeefe.github.io/family-projects/README.md

 # Kits

+## Pre-packaged starter kits

 To make these projects, you'll need a handful of hobby electronics, which are relatively cheap and readily available.
-You can buy the parts for each project individually, or you can get "starter kits" that have almost all of the parts you'll need for this book.
-Here are some of the kits, with (TODO) additional notes about chapters where you may need to get some extra parts:
+Each chapter lists what you'll need, and you'll find links to individual parts, by chapter, on this site.
+Another option is to buy a "starter kit" that have almost all of the parts you'll need for this book:

 - [Adafruit Experimentation Kit for Arduino ($$)](https://www.adafruit.com/products/170)
 - [Adafruit Starter Pack for Arduino ($$)](https://www.adafruit.com/products/68)